 (2012) Legacies, Coercion and Soft Power: Russian Influence in the Baltic States.
 Retrieved from http://www.chathamhouse.org/publications/papers/view/185321 (4 November, 2012).

 Hogan-Brun, G., Ozolins, U., Ramoniene, M. & Rannut, M.

 (2013) Popular initiatives as means of altering the core of the Republic of Latvia.
 Juridica International Law Review, XX, 152–159.
 Retrieved from http://www.juridicainternational.eu/public/pdf/ji_2013_1_152.pdf

 Latvia.
 State Language Commission

 (2012) Latvia: The Hot Month of February.
 Retrieved from http://baltic-review.com/2012/02/latvia-the-hot-month-of-february/

 (2014) The fundamental values of the Latvian constitutional order: some thoughts about the intentions of the constitutional legislator.
 Retrieved from http://constitutional-change.com/the-fundamental-values-of-the-latvian-constitutional-order-some-thoughts-about-the-intentions-of-the-constitutional-legislator/

 Cited by other publications

-This list is based on CrossRef data as of 04 july 2020.
+This list is based on CrossRef data as of 05 january 2021.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.